The Soudan Underground Mine Tour and Lake Vermillion State Park

 Being a Miner during the turn of the century was pretty cool.
 The ore in MN had a high level of oxidization in it needed for steel at the time.
 The only place you could find it was in Northern Minnesota.

 So almost every piece of steel that was used up until the late 60s had a portion of it come from Minnesota.
 The ore that was coming out was so valuable during WWI and WWII.
 The miners were exempt from the draft and provided air raid protection.

 The Soudan Underground Mine Tour

 The Soudan Underground Mine Tours start with a quick tour from former miners talking about the mine.
-It also the perfect time for everyone to get the last-minute trips to the potty.
-For some reason when you tell your kids it’s the last change, they don’t believe you until a stranger tells them.
+It is also the perfect time for everyone to get last-minute trips to the potty.
+For some reason when you tell your kids it’s the last chance, they don’t believe you until a stranger tells them.

 The mine’s tunnels were developed to follow the iron ore and therefore we didn’t go straight down.
 We actually ended up on the other side of a huge rock quarry that is situated in front of the main entrance.

 Riding the Trains

 After finding out some more information about the mine, we all loaded up into a train car to get deeper inside the mine.
 The train was slow-moving but in the tight space; it felt like we were cruising right along.
 On the sides, there were mannequins pretending to work.
 It made you feel like it was an active mining operation.